AllLiver/pine/README.md

  - Lightweight
  - Easy keybinds
  - Cross-platform terminal manupulation using crossterm
  - Fast file reading/writing with Rust's powerful standard library

+Please note that WSL bash may give you a better experience on Windows

 # Installation
 Verify you have rust, gcc or other basic c build tools, and git installed